 Businesses that need large-scale call centers face the difficult challenge of maintaining adequate staffing for peak periods while not overprovisioning machines during less busy hours.

-The Pooled VDI delivery method provides multiple users access to a standardized desktop dynamically at a minimal cost when provisioning a large number of users.
+The pooled VDI delivery method provides multiple users access to a standardized desktop dynamically at a minimal cost when provisioning many users.
 The pooled machines are allocated on a per-session, first-come, first-served basis.

 There is less day-to-day management of these virtual machines because any change made during the session is discarded when the user logs off.
 This also increases security.

-This is a more cost-efficient method than Pooled VDI, but with XenApp hosted desktops, users are restricted from installing applications, changing system settings, and restarting the server.
+This is a more cost-efficient method than pooled VDI, but with hosted desktops, users are restricted from installing applications, changing system settings, and restarting the server.